 - Coding is another language.

 Language teaches children how to communicate and teaches logical thinking.
 Language also strengthens both verbal and written skills.
 Children should be exposed to different languages at an early age.
 It helps them to understand the world around them better.
 Coding has a language on its own.
-Every letter in the Alphabet has a special formula of 0’s and 1’s that represent it.
-These 0’s and 1’s give the technology around us directions on how to perform.
-What better way for our children to understand why and how the technology around them operates than by learning to code and speaking to the technology around them.
+Every letter in the Alphabet has a special formula of 0’s and 1’s that represents it.
+The 0 and 1 give the technology around us directions on how to perform.
+What better way for our children to understand why and how the technology around them operates than by learning to code and speaking to the technology around them?

 - Coding fosters creativity.